 It’s officially vacation season, and I am in full gear assisting my Style Coaching clients in creating outfits for their vacations.
+Even if your vacation plans mean to have dinner at https://goldenchickfranchising.com/emerging-markets/, you would want to wear what suits it.
 Recently, I had the pleasure to get away myself in Los Cabos, Mexico with my sister and mother.
 We so enjoyed the quality time as we celebrated my mother’s 60th birthday!

-From staying at a fabulous resort and discovering amazing restaurants in the area to relaxing poolside and attending a cooking class, I want to share with you all the details for when you plan your trip there.
+From staying at a fabulous resort and discovering amazing restaurants in the area to relaxing poolside and attending a cooking class, I want to share it on my latest blog post and with you all the details for when you plan your trip there.
 And of course, I’ll start with what I wore while visiting this beautiful part of the world.

 What I Wore:

 When packing shoes and accessories, I choose versatile, neutral ones that can be paired with many outfits like my metallic clutch, slides and nude block heel sandals.
 I also included my favorite stylish carry-on that can double as a beach bag for you to shop below!

 One & Only Palmilla

 During this trip, we stayed at the One & Only Palmilla.
 It is located on a secluded bluff overlooking the Sea of Cortez and has an amazing spa!

 Las Ventanas al Paraíso lies between the two capes that gave Los Cabos its name – San José del Cabo and Cabo San Lucas.

 Nido translated from Spanish means “nest.”
 Its latticed, nest-like structure is surrounded by elevated walkways, appearing to float on water.
 “With an international ceviche menu and innovative handcrafted cocktails, Nido draws inspiration from Spain, Mexico, and Peru.”